Photo by ethermoon on Flickr |

 This may involve helping folks relax a bit before jumping in, reminding everyone why you are choosing to address conflict this way, or reassuring someone who is willing but not quite ready.

-To help everyone (including me) relax a bit before beginning, I find it helpful to take a deep calming breath and invite everyone to sit down where they can see and hear each other, aiming for a tone closer to that of an event hostess than of a wrestling referee.
+a.
+RelaxingTo help everyone (including me) relax a bit before beginning, I find it helpful to take a deep calming breath and invite everyone to sit down where they can see and hear each other, aiming for a tone closer to that of an event hostess than of a wrestling referee.
 Then, I may take another deep breath before I begin (this often creates spaciousness for others to take a breath or relax their bodies a bit).
 I have found that even this brief moment of centering helps the micro-circle be more productive.

-If people (including me) still seem unsettled, I may say a few words reminding everyone why we are here and emphasizing that we will be reflecting meaning, not "parrot-phrasing," in Barter's words.
+b.
+RemindingIf people (including me) still seem unsettled, I may say a few words reminding everyone why we are here and emphasizing that we will be reflecting meaning, not "parrot-phrasing," in Barter's words.
 In our family, this may sound something like this:

 "Ok, so just a reminder.
 We've chosen to do this micro-circle because it helps us hear each other, connect to each other and to find solutions that work for all of us.
 Each of you will get to say what's important to you.
 The other person will say back the meaning of what they heard.
 Not the dictionary definition of the words but the underlying meaning of what the other person is saying.
 Then we'll come up with ideas for how to solve the issue.
 Ok?
 OK.
-So - Rachel, what do you want Aaron to know first?"
+So - Rachel, what do you want Aaron to know first?"[please note that I usually say that we will help solve "the issue," rather than "the problem."
+In this framework, conflict is seen as an opportunity to increase understanding and connection, not necessarily as a problem]

 c.
 Reassuring